Hibernation or death in the hamster, how to make the difference?

 How to react to a hibernating hamster?

-If you suspect that your hamster is in a state of hibernation, the following measures should be taken to bring him out of this lethargy:
+If you suspect that your hamster is in a state of hibernation, the following measures should be taken to bring it out of this lethargy:

-1. Increase the room temperature Hibernation in hamsters is usually triggered by a drop in room temperature.
-Make sure that the room in which the hamster is your hamster's cage is sufficiently heated and maintain a constant temperature between 20 and 22°C.
+1. Increase the room temperature Hibernation: hibernation in hamsters is generally triggered by a drop in ambient temperature.
+Make sure that the room in which the your hamster's cage is sufficiently heated and maintain a constant temperature between 20 and 22°C.

 2. Check the cage Make sure the cage is clean and well-equipped, with warm, comfortable bedding for your hamster to snuggle in.
-If you notice that the cage is dirty or damp, clean it and change the bedding.
+If the cage is dirty or damp, clean it and change the bedding.

-3. Stimulate your hamster To wake your hamster up, try gently stimulating it by petting it or talking to it.
-You can also place your hamster near a heat source, such as a hot water bottle or heating blanket, to help it regain a normal body temperature.
+3. Stimulate your hamster To wake your hamster up, try gently stimulating it by stroking it or talking to it.
+You can also place him near a source of heat, such as a hot water bottle or heated blanket, to help him return to a normal body temperature.

-4. Leave him water and food When your hamster wakes up, it will probably be hungry and dehydrated.
+4. Leave him water and food When your hamster wakes up, he'll probably be hungry and dehydrated.
 Make sure he has access to fresh water and food.
 You can also give him energy-rich foods, such as sunflower seeds or pieces of dried fruit, to help him regain his strength.

 Signs of a dead hamster

-It can be difficult to tell the difference between a hibernating hamster and a dead one, especially if you are not familiar with the behavior of these animals.
-However, here are some signs that can help you tell the difference and confirm your hamster's death:
+It can be difficult to distinguish a hibernating hamster from a dead one, especially if you're not familiar with the behavior of these animals.
+However, here are a few signs that can help you tell the difference and confirm your hamster's death:

-• Total absence of movement: In contrast to the immobility during hibernation, a dead hamster does not show any muscular activity, even minimal.
+• Total absence of movement: unlike immobility during hibernation, a dead hamster has no muscular activity, however minimal.

-• Stiffness: The body of the hamster becomes rigid, a phenomenon called rigor mortis.
-This sign usually appears a few hours after the death of the animal.
+• Stiffness: the hamster's body becomes rigid, a phenomenon known as rigor mortis.
+This sign generally appears a few hours after the animal's death.

 • Absence of breathing and heartbeat: if you put your ear close to the hamster's body or look at it closely, you will not hear any breathing or heartbeat.